mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ```
 A numpy array is list-like but not exactly a list, and I could fill an entire tutorial discussing the differences, but there's only one aspect of numpy arrays we need to know right now: it converts the data stored in ```X``` to a format where every __tf-idf__ score for every term in every document is represented.
 Sparse matrices, in contrast, exclude zero-value term scores.

 We want every term represented so that each document has the same number of values, one for each word in the corpus.
-With ```myarray```, that's what we have.
 Each item in ```myarray``` is an array of its own representing one document from our corpus.
 As a result of all this, we essentially have a grid where each row is a document, and each column is a term.
 Imagine one table from a spreadsheet representing each document, like the tables above, but without column or row labels.

 To merge the values with their labels, we need two pieces of information: the order of the documents, and the order in which term scores are listed.
 The order of these documents is easy because it's the same order as the variable ```all_docs list```.
 The full term list is stored in our ```vectorizer``` variable, and it's in the same order that each item in ```myarray``` stores values.
 We can use the ```get_feature_names()``` method to et that list, and each row of data (one document's __tf-idf__ scores) can be rejoined with the term list.